Superfood Spotlight: All About Acai

 Some online research has been touting acai’s ability to rapidly burn fat and spur dramatic weight loss.
 Be wary of any such statements.
 Instead, trust in the proven fact that real and lasting weight loss comes from eating appropriate portions of nutrient-dense foods—that is, your Nutrisystem plan.
 Acai can be a part of that, but it is not better for weight-loss than the many other healthy foods you’re eating.

-Superfood Saturday: All About Avocados
+Superfood Spotlight: All About Avocados

 Read More